technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/AUnit/README.md

 [Jenkins](https://jenkins.io) continuous integration service running on the local machine, and the unit tests can be monitored automatically.

+Unit tests written using AUnit can often be compiled and executed natively on Linux or MacOS using the [EpoxyDuino](https://github.com/bxparks/EpoxyDuino) library.
+The output on the `Serial` object is redirected to the `stdout` of the Unix host.
+This provides another avenue for implementing continuous builds or integration.

+<a name="ArduinoUnitCompatible"></a>
 ### ArduinoUnit Compatible Features

 For basic unit tests written using ArduinoUnit 2.2, only two changes are